-1. Strategy, objectives, design: There currently is no formal monitoring strategy or program, although there have been proposals for and discussion of a national monitoring and assessment strategy.
+Strategy, objectives, design: There currently is no formal monitoring strategy or program, although there have been proposals for and discusison of a national monitoring and assessment strategy.

-2. Indicators and methods: While the basic geochemistry of acidification is understood, and measurement of ocean pH is well standardized, indicators of impacts on potentially susceptible species and ecosystem processes are not well developed, nor is there yet a broadly coordinated program to develop these methods.

-3. Data management: Data on ocean acidification are not yet available from a single access point.
+- Indicators and methods: While the basic geochemistry of acidification is understood, and measurement of ocean pH is well standardized, indicators of impacts on potentially susceptible species and ecosystem processes are not well developed, nor is there yet a broadly coordinated program to develop these methods.
+Score: Low - Data management: Data on ocean acidification are not yet available from a single access point.
 Data must be obtained from individual researchers and/or institutions currently conducting research and monitoring.
+Score: Low - 4.
+Consistency of assessment methods: Assessment approaches and methods are being developed.
+There is no coordinating mechanism at present to organize these efforts in the US.